The Pulse of K-Entertainment

 What is Universal Music Group?

-How large is Universal Music Group's global footprint?
+How big is Universal Music Group's global footprint?

-UMG says it operates in approximately 60 countries, with corporate headquarters in the Netherlands and operational headquarters in Santa Monica.
-That footprint gives the company unusual leverage when an artist or label needs worldwide distribution, regional marketing support, or coordinated platform strategy across multiple major markets at once.
+UMG says it operates in more than 60 countries, with corporate headquarters in Hilversum, the Netherlands.
+That reach matters because it gives the company unusual leverage when coordinating international releases, marketing, publishing, and partnerships across multiple major music markets at the same time.

-Why is Universal Music Group relevant to Korean entertainment?
+Why does Universal Music Group matter to Korean entertainment?

 Latest Articles